|Authentic Style Shrimp Tacos|

 - Oil for frying

-- Your favorite salsa (not taco sauce)
+- Your favorite red salsa or Salsa Verde

 1. Chop the onion and place it in the cold bowl of water.
 This helps take the bite out of it.
 Wash and chop the cilantro and set aside.
 Slice the limes.
 Wearing the gloves, slice the jalapeños into long thin strips.